-Backed by science studies, both the ingredients in single skin care formulation become unstable and lose their efficacy to show desired results.
+Backed by scientific studies, both the ingredients in a single skincare formulation become unstable and lose their efficacy to show desired results.

 It's best to avoid using these ingredients at the same time, make sure to wait for 25-30 minutes during each application.